Harnessing S-Duality in $\mathcal{N}=4$ SYM & Supergravity as $SL(2,\mathbb{Z})$-Averaged Strings

 The $\cN=4$ super Yang-Mills (SYM) theory is, at risk of stating the obvious, a beautiful theory from myriad points of view.
 Maximal supersymmetry imposes rigid structure and regularity of CFT data, yet provides a route to computing certain observables that coincide with those in less supersymmetric theories.
 For a finite number of colors $N$, perturbative gauge theory calculations are complemented by modern bootstrap and supersymmetric localization methods, providing rigorous and sometimes exact results for local and non-local quantities.
 In the large $N$ 't Hooft limit, new symmetries emerge, leading to integrability solutions at the planar level and beyond.
 Not to be forgotten, the holographic correspondence with type IIB string theory on AdS$_5 \x S^5$ furnishes our most explicit definition of a theory of quantum gravity, shedding light on both sides of the duality.

 $\cN=4$ SYM also enjoys S-duality \cite{Montonen:1977sn,Witten:1978mh,Osborn:1979tq,Argyres:2006qr}.
-For simply-laced gauge group parameterized by the complexified gauge coupling $\t$, this is a self-duality: namely, an invariance of the theory under $(P)SL(2,\Z)$ transformations of $\t$.
-Holographically, this symmetry appears as the $\sl$ symmetry of type IIB string theory in AdS$_5 \x S^5$ --- a background that preserves the $\sl$ symmetry of flat space string theory --- where $\t$ is dual to the axio-dilaton.
+For simply-laced gauge group $G$ parameterized by the complexified gauge coupling $\t$, this is, up to global identifications, a self-duality: namely, an invariance of the theory under $(P)SL(2,\Z)$ transformations of $\t$.\foot{The global aspects only affect S-duality of non-local observables.
+For simply-laced $G$, extended objects are invariant under congruence subgroups of $SL(2,\Z)$ \c{Aharony:2013hda}.
+For non-simply-laced $G$, even local observables are not $SL(2,\Z$)-invariant, but are instead invariant under either a congruence subgroup of $SL(2,\Z)$ or a Hecke triangle group, depending on the choice of $G$ \c{Argyres:2006qr}.
+We restrict our attention to $SL(2,\Z)$-invariant observables in simply-laced $\cN=4$ SYM, though our techniques may be directly generalized \c{Iwaniec2002SpectralMO}.} Holographically, this symmetry appears as the $\sl$ symmetry of type IIB string theory in AdS$_5 \x S^5$ --- a background that preserves the $\sl$ symmetry of flat space string theory --- where $\t$ is dual to the axio-dilaton.

 There have been numerous checks of S-duality against independent calculations in $\cN=4$ SYM or in type IIB string theory.
 All have succeeded.
 The existence of this symmetry, while no less remarkable, seems without question.
 What are the full implications of S-duality for $\cN=4$ SYM observables?
 In the presence of symmetries in any physical theory, one should incorporate their effects at the outset of calculations.
 This will be our approach: to efficiently process S-duality invariance of $\cN=4$ SYM observables, reducing these data to their dynamical content.